tatuylonen/wiktextract/README.md

 For most people, it may be easiest to just download pre-expanded data.
 Please see
 [https://kaikki.org/dictionary/rawdata.html](https://kaikki.org/dictionary/rawdata.html).
+The raw wiktextract data, extracted category tree, extracted templates and modules, as well as a bulk download of audio files for pronunciations in both <code>.ogg</code> and <code>.mp3</code> formats are available.

 There is a also download link at the bottom of every page and a button to view the JSON produced for each page.
 You can download all data,